-Growing up at the edge of the Bay of Bengal and Sundarban, the largest mangrove forest in the world, introduced me to the sights and sounds of the natural world and has shaped my personal and professional life.
-I have witnessed the struggle between human interest and a declining natural world first hand.
-I have seen the possibility of extinction of a charismatic mega-fauna, the royal Bengal tiger, and imminent threats to human settlements caused by changing climate.
-Enhancing scientific understanding of large-scale ecological phenomenon and informing stakeholder communities of research findings has been a focal point of my professional career.
+Growing up at the edge of the Bay of Bengal and Sundarban, the largest mangrove forest in the world, introduced me to the sights and sounds of the natural world and shaped my personal and professional life.
+I have witnessed the struggle between human interest and a declining natural world firsthand.
+I have seen how human interest pushed the royal Bengal tigers to the edge of extinction and how a changing climate threatened the livelihood of millions of people in the coastal regions of Bangladesh.
+These experiences shaped my determination for advancing our understanding of large-scale ecological phenomenon and sharing information with various stakeholder communities about potential conservation solutions.
 I am actively involved in environmental conservation through scientific inquiries and public engagement.